 Showcasing a range of talented filmmakers, directors, script-writers, videographers and more, the four day event is jam-packed with established and up-and-coming industry professionals.
 Featuring local, national and international talent, the festival hosts showings from a variety of genres; expect feature lengths, documentaries, shorts, art presentations and panels.

 The festival's main ethos is all about supporting independent film and as such, it offers a platform for many emerging and young industry members.
-Traditionally, the event begins with a free documentary screening in Market Square in the historic centre of Alexandria which is often accompanied by live music.
-Although the event has a varied programme, there are some common themes among some of the films; this year includes 'foodie film' and 'sports film' showcases.
+Traditionally, the event begins with a free documentary screening in Market Square in the historic centre of Alexandria, often accompanied by live music.
+Although the event has a varied programme, there are some common themes throughout.

 If you want a bit of behind the scenes action then opt for the Meet the Filmmakers Happy Hour - although tickets are somewhat difficult to come by, it's still worth a punt.
 Even if you don't manage to make the VIP events (the closing party is pretty swanky too) then there are plenty of great films and screenings to keep you busy.
 Showings are held in several venues around the city so you can mix your city break up by exploring different parts of town.

 Some films to look out for this year include R. Shanea Williams' Paralysis, PBS' Mercy Street, Ryan Steven Green's Hollywood Shorties and of course the opening free screening of Michael Streissguth's Nighthawks on Blue Highway.
 Given the popularity of the event it's unsurprising that the city gets busy and tickets sell out fast - you can pre-book your festival passes through the event's official site.